tomhrr/dale/doc/2-4-macros-core.md

   * `DNode`

-Takes a macro context, an argument count, and a pointer to `va-list` as its arguments.
-Returns the first node of a linked node list containing each of the nodes from the `va-list`, suitable for using as the argument to the `uql` and `uql-nc` forms.
+Takes a macro context, an argument count, and a pointer to a DNode pointer as its arguments.
+Returns the first node of a linked node list containing each of the nodes from the DNode pointer list, suitable for using as the argument to the `uql` and `uql-nc` forms.
+(The third argument here is typically the macro's 'rest' argument.
+The difference between 'rest' and the return value of this function is that the nodes here will be linked together.)

 #### `std.macros.get-varargs-list`